-In the article ‘step plan tolerance analysis‘, the steps to achieve a good tolerance analysis are briefly summarized.
-In the articles that followed, the method of adding tolerances is discussed.
-Much attention was paid to the statistics of dimensional variations of manufactured parts and how to deal with them.
+The article ‘Step Plan Tolerance Analysis‘, briefly summarizes the steps to achieving a good tolerance analysis.
+The following articles discuss the method of adding tolerances.
+Much attention has been paid to the Statistics of Dimensional Variations of manufactured parts and how to deal with them.
 Tolerance analysis with Cpk requirements was also discussed.
 An important and often difficult part was covered very briefly: setting up the tolerance chain.

 Drafting the tolerance chain

-Establishing the tolerance chain is often seen as one of the most difficult parts of tolerance analysis.
-Especially with complex, three-dimensional structures, it can be difficult to see and describe the actual ‘path’ of the tolerance chain.
-And you need that very chain to name all the parts that are important in the analysis.
-Mechanical (or software) adjustments/calibration in the assembly process can also complicate the analysis.
+Establishing the tolerance chain is often considered one of the most difficult parts of tolerance analysis.
+Especially with complex, three-dimensional structures, it can be difficult to see and describe the actual “path” of the tolerance chain.
+And you need that chain to identify all the parts that are important in the analysis.
+Mechanical (or software) adjustments/calibrations in the assembly process can also complicate the analysis.

 Without a ‘critical dimension’ no tolerance chain

-Without a critical dimension, you can’t establish a tolerance chain.
-But what exactly is this critical dimension?
-In short, it is a (or the) specification.
+Without a critical dimension, you can’t build a tolerance chain.
+But what is this critical dimension?
+In short, it is a specification.
 And it is the specification of which you want to determine the influence of tolerances.
 Step 1 in your tolerance analysis is to determine that specification/critical dimension.

 The specification can be anything.
 Sometimes the specification is accuracy: think of the imaging chip in a (digital) camera relative to the lens (or lens system).
 Other times it is a question of whether something fits or not.
-Or the question of whether a carriage or (linear) motor has sufficient range.
-Or, for example, in an assembly with rotating parts, whether the run-out is not too large.
+Or the question of whether a slide or (linear) motor has enough range.
+Or, for example, in an assembly with rotating parts, whether the runout is not too large.

 Sometimes there is only one critical dimension in the assembly, but often there are several.
-Each critical dimension has its own tolerance chain.
+Each critical dimension has its own chain of tolerances.
 And its own tolerance analysis.

 Different machine states

 Step 2 in your analysis is to describe in which (machine) state (or condition) the specification applies.
-Sometimes there is a different specification for the condition before an adjustment and after an adjustment.
-Or there are different use states (pressure, temperature, motion, forces, et cetera).
+Sometimes there is a different specification for the state before an adjustment and after an adjustment.
+Or there are different states of use (pressure, temperature, motion, forces, et cetera).
 For example, consider a robot whose position is calibrated at low speed, but will operate at high speed.

 Make a simplified sketch of the assembly

 Step 3.
-Once you have an unambiguous definition of the critical dimension, make a simple sketch of the structure.
-If you start from your assembly drawing in CAD, it may well be so complex that you can’t see the forest for the trees.
-Ideally, you make your sketch with something like PowerPoint so you can explain the construction to any interested party.
+Once you have a clear definition of the critical dimension, make a simple sketch of the structure.
+If you start with your assembly drawing in CAD, it may be so complex that you can’t see the forest for the trees.
+Ideally, make your sketch in something like PowerPoint so that you can explain the design to anyone who is interested.
 What matters is the essence of the assembly.

-Once you have that sketch, then you (hopefully) have all the parts that belong in your chain.
-Then the puzzling begins to find the corresponding chain.
-That can sometimes be quite complicated.
-Keep the goal in mind: you want to create a proper (correct) tolerance chain and you’d prefer not to take that long.
-How you get the chain is not actually important.
-Any method is permissible.
+Once you have that sketch, you (hopefully) have all the parts that go into your chain.
+Then the puzzle of finding the right chain begins.
+This can sometimes be quite complicated.
+Keep the goal in mind: you want to make a proper (correct) tolerance chain, and you don’t want to take too long.
+How you get the chain is not really important.
+Any method is acceptable.

-Here is a simple sketch of a construction where the rubber gasket should be mounted with a prescribed pressure.
+Here is a simple sketch of a design where the rubber gasket should be mounted at a prescribed pressure.
 In this (first) design, the nut is tightened until the nut rests against the larger diameter part of the bolt.

 Example sketch of an assembly for tolerance analysis

 Now you can draw the critical dimension in the sketch.
-Since the pressure on the gasket is prescribed, that pressure is your specification and therefore your critical dimension.
-Your analysis is then of course about assessing the influence of part tolerances on gasket pressure.
-The construction chosen provides a nominal indentation and tolerances cause a variation on that indentation.
-Via the properties of the gasket material, you can then calculate the pressure.
+Since the pressure on the gasket is specified, this pressure is your specification and therefore your critical dimension.
+Your analysis is then, of course, to evaluate the effect of part tolerances on the gasket pressure.
+The selected design provides a nominal indentation, and tolerances cause a variation in that indentation.
+You can then use the properties of the gasket material to calculate the pressure.

 The critical dimension K in your sketch then looks like this: